 In Scotland, shortage of water is not too often a topic of concern but the reality is that things are changing and long periods of low water tables will mean hosepipe bans right when we need to water our garden most of all.

 We need to be more mindful about the water we use in our gardens and solutions have to suit our short seasons with wet and cold periods, followed by possible long periods of drought.

 The easiest example is when your garden is on a slope.
 You can then plant swales perpendicular to the water run off, or have little ponds to hold water until it overflows.
-Swales are shallow, vegetated channels designed to store or convey water runoff.
-Swales retain the water and slowly release it again, very much like a sponge which is perfect for heavy rainfall alternated with periods of drought to help to reduce runoff and risk of soil erosion and water pollution.
+Swales are shallow vegetated channels designed to store or convey water runoff.
+Swales retain the water and slowly release it again, very much like a sponge, which is perfect for heavy rainfall alternated with periods of drought to help to reduce runoff, risk of soil erosion, and water pollution.